GPurgatorio/Master-Computer-Science-ICT/README.md

 Now, the problem is that every switch can be connected to each other and so there is no more LANs separation in the datacenter, every packet can go wherever it wants and some problems may appear.
 VLANs solve this problem partitioning a broadcast domain and creating isolated computer networks.

-A virtual LAN (VLAN) is a virtual network consisting of virtual and/or physical switches, which divides a LAN into smaller logical segments.
+A virtual LAN (VLAN) is a virtual network consisting of virtual and/or physical switches, which **divides a LAN into smaller logical segments**.
 A VLAN groups the nodes with a common set of functional requirements, independent of the physical location of the nodes.
-In a multi-tenant cloud environment, the provider typically creates and assigns a separate VLAN to each consumer.
+In a multi-tenant cloud environment, the provider typically creates and assigns a **separate VLAN to each consumer**.
 This provides a private network and IP address space to a consumer, and ensures isolation from the network traffic of other consumers.

-It works by applying *tags* (from 1 to 4094) to network packets (in Ethernet frame) and handling these tags in the networking systems.
+It works by applying **tags** (from 1 to 4094) to network packets (in Ethernet frame) and handling these tags in the networking systems.

 <p align="center">
   <img width="600" src="./assets/vlan.png">
 </p>

-A switch can be configured to accept some tags on some ports and some other tags on some other ports.
+A **switch can be configured to accept some tags** on some ports and some other tags on some other ports.

-VLAN are useful to manage the access control to some resources (and avoid to access to some subnetwork from other subnetwork).
+VLAN are useful to manage the **access control** to some resources (and avoid to access to some subnetwork from other subnetwork).
 Different VLANs are usually used for different purposes.

 ### Switch Anatomy
 A switch is an ASIC (application-specific integrated circuit).
 It can be proprietary architecture or non-proprietary.
 Layer 2 switches receive packets and implements the equivalent of a bus: store and forward (there is a special address allowing broadcast).
 At layer 3 there is no loop problem, as in layer 2, because of the Internet Table.

-Datacenter's switches are usually non-blocking.
-It basically means that this switches have the forwarding capacity that supports concurrently all ports at full port capacity.
+Datacenter's switches are usually **non-blocking**.
+It basically means that this switches have the forwarding capacity that supports concurrently **all ports at full capacity**.

 Now some standard are trying to impose a common structure to the network elements (switch included) to facilitate the creation of standard orchestration and automation tools.